totherik/step/README.md

 Flyweight pattern.
 - Be aware that some `Type`s compose `States` as well.
 For example, `Parallel` and `Choice` run state machines internal to their type.
+- Even though Classes are used, this codebase favors exposing Factories over Constructors both internally and externally.